JairamDeo/Sakode-And-Company/README.md

-# 🍽️ Sakode & Company MongoDB Setup Guide (Windows)
+# 🚀 Sakode & Company MongoDB Atlas Setup Guide (Windows)

 This guide will walk you through setting up MongoDB for the MealMate project on **Windows**.